libingallin/handson_ml_2nd/chap01-the-machine-learning-landscape.md

 ![semi-supervised-learning](./figs/chap01-figs/semi-supervised-learning.png)

-<center>Semisupervised learning with two classes (triangles and squares): the unlabeled examples (circles) help classify a new instance (the cross) into the triangle class rather than the square class, even though it is closer to the labeled squares</center>
+<p align="center">Semisupervised learning with two classes (triangles and squares): the unlabeled examples (circles) help classify a new instance (the cross) into the triangle class rather than the square class, even though it is closer to the labeled squares</p>

 **Most semisupervised learning algorithms are combinations of unsupervised and supervised algorithms**.
 For example, *deep belief networks* (DBNs) are based on unsupervised components called *restricted Boltzmann machines* (RBMs) stacked on top of one another.
 RBMs are trained sequentially in an unsupervised manner, and then the whole system is fine-tuned using supervised learning techniques.